Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 ### User Stories

 #### First-time User
-- As a first time user, I want to know the best places in the country
+1. As a first time user, I want to know the best places in the country
-- I want to find a place to stay and a good place to eat
+2. I want to find a place to stay and a good place to eat
-- I want to apply for a tour calculation
+3. I want to apply for a tour calculation
-- I want to find the best souvenirs to remember the trip
+4. I want to find the best souvenirs to remember the trip
-- As a first time user, I want easy to contact the company and get a response
+5. As a first time user, I want easy to contact the company and get a response

 #### Returning User
-- As a a returning user, I want to find new ways to travel
+6. As a a returning user, I want to find new ways to travel
-- I want to see the possibility of recreation in the mountains or at the sea, as well as the sights of the cities
+7. I want to see the possibility of recreation in the mountains or at the sea, as well as the sights of the cities
-- As a returning user, I want to leave some comment, suggestion or message to the staff
+8. As a returning user, I want to leave some comment, suggestion or message to the staff
+9. As a returning user, I want to find the company on social media
-- I want to easily find a souvenir shop on the map
+10. I want to easily find a souvenir shop on the map
+#### Site Owner
+11. As the site owner, I want users to easy find what this website about
+12. As the site owner, I want users to to get to know the most common places in Ukraine.
+13. As the site owner, I want users to be able to contact us.
+14. As the site owner, I want to give users an opportunity to choose souvenirs from the store.

 ## Design